krud-soft/words/docs/Words/11-interface.md

 ## Relationship to Other Constructs

 An `interface` component can be used by a `state`, a `screen`, a `view`, a `provider`, or an `adapter`.
-It provides the typed vocabulary — models, helpers, handler shapes, callable contracts — that all other components reference in their own `props` and method declarations.
+It provides the typed vocabulary — models, handler shapes, callable contracts, and shared data shapes — that all other components reference in their own `props` and method declarations.

 At the module level, `interface` is also the mechanism through which modules expose APIs and declare subscription contracts.
 This is a different role from the component — it is the module's boundary, not a construct that lives in the component layer — but both share the same keyword and the same principle: a named, typed shape that the rest of the system can depend on.